GOP balks at White House request for billions for public health, natural disasters, Ukraine - NewsBreak

 “I don’t know.
 We need to look at that real closely.
 If they need it, we need to do it,” Shelby said.
 “But do they need it this soon?
 I don’t know.”

-The post GOP balks at White House request for billions for public health, natural disasters, Ukraine appeared first on Florida Phoenix .
+The post GOP balks at White House request for billions for public health, natural disasters, Ukraine appeared first on Daily Montanan .